crazoter/My-Docs/docs/manga_reviews.md

 * **Base score**: 1-10 out of 10.
 This is a subjective value based on how much I like the manga.
 This is usually at least a 7, otherwise I wouldn't have even bothered to pick up the manga (unless I read a highly rated manga and believe it to be overrated)
 * **Bonus score:** wrapped in brackets, -2 to 5.
 Each score correlates to the level of "must-read" that I associate with it (elaborated upon below).
 I only add the manga which I believe can be considered readable on this page, so this bonus score is really meant to distinguish the "really good" and the "exceptionally good".
   * The possible scores are as follows:
-    * -2 - Only worth reading if you need something to nibble on
+    * -2 - Only worth reading if you need something to nibble on, although usually I'd recommend "don't read" for any manga with this score.
     * -1 - Umm...
 The kind of manga where I'm kind of on the fence, which means you can do without reading it
-    * 0 - Worth reading, but kind of forgettable...
+    * 0 - Manga that you can consider reading.
+Some are kind of forgettable and in my opinion skippable, while some are nice to read, but perhaps a little too shallow to be worth recommending to others.
-    * 1 - Highly worth reading, but some parts are kind of unsatisfactory, or I just don't feel attached to it for some unexplained reason
+    * 1 - Manga that can be considered somewhat worth reading.
+Manga in this list usually contain parts that I find unsatisfactory, or I just don't feel attached to the manga for some unexplained reason
-    * 2 - Definitely worth reading, I really liked it.
+    * 2 - Manga that I like and more importantly think others may like.
+Usually consists of manga that I currently follow (or had followed).
-    * 3 - Read it!!!
-The kind where you think back about when you read it and it still warms your heart / makes you want to re-read.
-Can be safely recommended to others.
+    * 3 - Manga which I think can be safely recommended to others.
+Usually of substantial quality in some way or another.
-    * 4 - Must read, the kind where you draw inspiration from the manga or are reminded of the manga in your life every now and then
+    * 4 - Manga which I think are worth reading.
-    * 5 - Must read, if you're prepared to become addicted to it.
+    * 5 - Manga which I got addicted to.
 The kind where you're so attached to the characters you start reading the original novel, or related fanfic/art/doujinshi.
 * **Loopholes**: There are some manga where the base score is exceptional, but the bonus score isn't very high (e.g. That Girl is not just cute).
 This is because even though I like the series, I recognize it's not really impactful.

 Manga are presented in ascending order of their quality score.